big equipment giveaway

 Cat: ROLLING 001.
 Rel: 07 Apr 25

-Undercover Of The Night (unreleased instrumental) (4:52)
+Undercover Of The Night (Stones unreleased instrumental 45 edit) (4:52)

 Review: Rolling Recordings from Antigua makes its debut here with a first release under the guise of Rock Star Heroes who offer up a couple of hard-to-find and previously unreleased funky disco influenced club bound instrumentals of out and out rock classics from one of the worlds best known stadium bands.
 These are perfectly designed for the club and collide rock, funk, disco and more into fresh forms.
 Opener 'Undercover Of The Night' popular with the likes of DJ Harvey and is a slice of raw, hard-hitting groove magic with organic percussion and live drums laden with funky guitar riffs and lively chord work that brings the whole thing to life.
 On the flip is an instrumental version of 'Miss You' which still has all the swagger of the iconic original with sultry harmonica luring you to the floor where the masterful drums and guitars will keep you moving.